Agecroft Hall and GardensThis imported British manor house offers special events and lectures regularly. 4305 Sulgrave Road. 353-4241.

-St. John's Church Historical church where Patrick Henry gave his pivotal speech, "Give me liberty or give me death."
+St. John's Church Historic church where Patrick Henry gave his pivotal speech, "Give me liberty or give me death."
 Tours available.
 2401 E. Broad St. 648-5015. www.historicstjohnschurch.org.

-Valentine Richmond History Center Exhibition galleries, archives, the Wickham House, Historic Richmond Tours, Café Richmond, gift shop and special events.
-Closed Monday.
+Valentine Richmond History Center Battle for the City: The Politics of Race, 1950s-1970s, the History Center revisits citywide conflicts over integration, civil rights, urban planning, transportation and political representation.
+Through Jan.
+31. Also, exhibition galleries, archives, the Wickham House, Historic Richmond Tours, CafAc Richmond, gift shop and special events.
+Closed Mondays.
 Admission is $10.
 1015 E. Clay St. 649-0711.

 Virginia Center for Architecture Tours, lectures and hands-on demonstrations exploring architecture, design and related topics.
-Admission to the center is free (suggested donation: $5); special events are $5-$10.
+(Suggested donation: $5).
+Special events are $5-$10.
 2501 Monument Ave.
 644-3041 or www.virginiaarchitecture.org.